 Using consistent leads and referrals as justification for lackadaisical marketing and lead generation forces you to take any project that comes your way.

-Once you’ve been in business a while, have worked with a number of clients, and built a rock-solid reputation for quality work and great services, something pretty cool starts to happen: People begin referring other people they know to you.
+Once you’ve been in business a while, have worked with a number of clients, and built a strong brand reputation for quality work and great services, something pretty cool starts to happen: People begin referring other people they know to you.

 Eventually, new clients and new projects just show up.